Abrar052/awsome-books-project/README.md

 # Awsome Books Project
->This is a Microverse Awsome Books Project Project and it is created on SPA (Single PAge Application) approach.
+>This is a Microverse Awsome Books Project and it is created on SPA (Single PAge Application) approach.

 ## Built With